Things to do in Faro

 Public transport around Faro

 Faro has an extensive public transport network, and bus routes are available.
-You can take the Proximo Bus from Faro Airport, and if you stay in Albufeira, Portimão or Lagos, the Aerobus is perfect.
-Overall, Faro is a very walkable city, and you can use taxi services like Bolt and Uber for short distances.
+You can take the Proximo Bus from Faro Airport.
+The Aerobus is perfect if you stay in Albufeira, Portimão or Lagos.
+Faro is a very walkable city, and you can use taxi services like Bolt and Uber to travel short distances.

 Faro also has a train station, and you can check Comboios de Portugal for routes and current timetables.
-You can explore most of the Algarve coast by train and also travel to cities like Lisbon.
-The train station is located just outside of the Old Town.
-It’s about 5.5 kilometres away, so if you travel with luggage, you might want to take a bus or taxi to the train station in Faro.
+You can explore most of the Algarve coast by train and travel to cities like Lisbon.
+The station is located just outside of the Old Town.
+Faro Airport is about 5.5 kilometres away, so if you travel with luggage, you can take a bus or taxi to the train station in Faro.

 FAQ

 Absolutely!
-Faro is often overlooked, but there are many things in Faro to see.
-Discover the Se Cathedral in Faro, the Bone Chapel, and visit the beautiful Ria Formosa nature reserve.
+The city is often overlooked, but there are many things to see in Faro.
+Discover the Se Cathedral and the Bone Chapel, and visit the beautiful Ria Formosa nature reserve.
 The city is small but has plenty of sights.

 Faro is the capital of the Portuguese Algarve region and the largest city in southern Portugal.
 With a century-old history and proximity to the Ria Formosa, it’s a must-visit city in the Algarve.